-Performance for 50% of the performance-based restricted stock units granted is measured based on the Company's rTSR relative to the Relative rTSR Peer Group, which was selected by the Compensation Committee, in consultation with FPC, for this purpose and the other 50% of the performance-based restricted stock units granted is measured based on the Company's rTSR relative to the constituents of the MSCI US REIT Index on a non-weighted basis, each of which is measured at the end of the three-year performance period of January 1, 2021 to December 31, 2023, subject to the Compensation Committee's discretion to recognize special or non-recurring situations or circumstances.
+Performance for 50% of the performance-based restricted stock units granted is measured based on the Company's rTSR relative to the Relative rTSR Peer Group, which was selected by the Compensation Committee, in consultation with FPC, for this purpose and the other 50% of the performance-based restricted stock units granted is measured based on the Company's rTSR relative to the MSCI US REIT Index on a non-weighted basis, each of which is measured at the end of the three-year performance period of February 28, 2022 to February 28, 2025, subject to the Compensation Committee's discretion to recognize special or non-recurring situations or circumstances.
 The Relative rTSR Peer Group includes the following companies:

-Relative rTSR Performance Peer Group (2021) Agree Realty Corporation Realty Income Corporation Essential Properties Realty Trust, Inc. Spirit Realty Capital, Inc. Four Corners Property Trust, Inc. STORE Capital Corporation LXP Industrial Trust VEREIT, Inc.(1) National Retail Properties, Inc. W.P.
-Carey, Inc.
+Relative rTSR Performance Peer Group Agree Realty Corporation Realty Income Corporation Essential Properties Realty Trust, Inc. Spirit Realty Capital, Inc. Four Corners Property Trust, Inc. STORE Capital Corporation(1) LXP Industrial Trust W.P.
+Carey, Inc. National Retail Properties, Inc.

-Indicates that the company is also in our Compensation Peer Group
+^{}Indicates that the company is also in our Compensation Peer Group